Part 2 of this story is a response to this prompt. Part 3 coming soon.

 Bradworth growled.
 Some of the humans started shouting and gesturing upwards with their weapons.
 Ulam took this to mean that he should put his hands up, so he did.
 Muav and Rena did the same.

 Bradworth was thoroughly confused.
 If these were somehow people in costumes, they surely would’ve given up the act as soon as guns were involved, yet he wasn’t sure how else to explain what was going on.
 Magical creatures?
 Aliens?
 Preposterous.
 Perhaps he was dreaming.
 He looked down at his hands and counted his fingers.
-There was exactly ten of them, and they looked perfectly normal.
+There were exactly ten of them, and they looked perfectly normal.
 He wasn’t dreaming.

 “Search the ship.”